Eindhoven

 Projects that stimulate collaboration between departments are especially welcome.
 A total amount of approximately €300.000 will be available for projects that fit the themes of this call.
 We invite project proposals that contribute to the above and finalize before December 31st 2026.

-The EuroTeQ Engineering University Alliances aims at shaping the future of European Engineering.
-The focus is to instill in students and lifelong learners the ability to think and act responsibly and be ready to lead a competitive and sustainable Europe into the future.
-The EuroTeQ offerings are directed towards future technological skills as well as intercultural and multilingual competences and an entrepreneurial mindset.
+The EuroTeQ Engineering University Alliance is committed to shaping the future of European engineering education.
+Our mission is to empower students and lifelong learners to think and act responsibly, equipping them to lead a competitive and sustainable Europe.
+EuroTeQ offerings focus on future technological skills, intercultural and multilingual competencies, and fostering an entrepreneurial mindset.

-• EuroTeQ Education for BSc, MSc, PhD: Redesigning an existing course to be suitable for online-, hybrid- or short-term on campus mobility for EuroTeQ learners, as TU/e or jointly with EuroTeQ partners
+• EuroTeQ Education for BSc, MSc, PhD: Redesign an existing course to support student engagement in online, hybrid, or short-term on-campus mobility for EuroTeQ learners—either at TU/e or in collaboration with EuroTeQ partners.

-• Professionalization of staff: Developing a program to exchange educational expertise amongst staff (for example a winter school on online education), benefitting EuroTeQ
+• Professionalization of Staff: Develop initiatives to exchange educational expertise among staff (e.g., a winter school on online education), enhancing the EuroTeQ community.

 EuroTeQ Guidelines for proposals